 Agile software development is a group of software development methods based on iterative and incremental development, where requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
 It promotes adaptive planning, evolutionary development and delivery, a time-boxed iterative approach, and encourages rapid and flexible response to change.
 It is a conceptual framework that promotes foreseen interactions throughout the development cycle.

 There are many specific agile development methods.
 Most promote development, teamwork, collaboration, and process adaptability throughout the life cycle of the project.
 Agile methods break tasks into small increments with minimal planning and do not directly involve long-term planning.
 Iterations are short time frames (time-boxes) that typically last from one to four weeks.
-Each iteration involves a cross functional team working in all functions: planning, requirements analysis, design, coding, unit testing, and acceptance testing.
-At the end of the iteration a working product is demonstrated to stakeholders.
+Each iteration involves a cross-functional team working in all functions: planning, requirements analysis, design, coding, unit testing, and acceptance testing.
+At the end of the iteration, a working product is demonstrated to stakeholders.
 This minimizes overall risk and allows the project to adapt to changes quickly.
-Iteration might not add enough functionality to warrant a market release, but the goal is to have an available release (with minimal bugs) at the end of each iteration.
+An iteration might not add enough functionality to warrant a market release, but the goal is to have an available release (with minimal bugs) at the end of each iteration.
 Multiple iterations might be required to release a product or new features.

 Team composition in an agile project is usually cross-functional and self-organizing, without consideration for any existing corporate hierarchy or the corporate roles of team members.
 Team members normally take responsibility for tasks that deliver the functionality an iteration requires.
 They decide individually how to meet an iteration’s requirements.
 Agile methods emphasize face-to-face communication over written documents when the team is all in the same location.
 Most agile teams work in a single open office (called a bullpen), which facilitates such communication.
 Team size is typically small (5-9 people) to simplify team communication and team collaboration.
 Larger development efforts can be delivered by multiple teams working toward a common goal or on different parts of an effort.
 This might require a coordination of priorities across teams.
 When a team works in different locations, they maintain daily contact through videoconferencing, voice, e-mail, etc.